House GOP grinding ahead with Trump's big tax cuts bill, but new report says it will add to deficit

 A fresh analysis from the Congressional Budget Office said the tax provisions would increase the federal deficit by $3.8 trillion over the decade, while the changes to Medicaid, food stamps and other services would tally $1 trillion in reduced spending.
 The lowest-income households in the U.S. would see their resources drop, while the highest ones would see a boost, the CBO said.

-Republicans prepared to hunker down at the Capitol after midnight for one last committee hearing processing changes to the package.
-The session was expected to push into Wednesday ahead of House floor action.
+Republicans hunkered down at the Capitol through the night for one last committee hearing processing changes to the package.
+Democrats immediately motioned to adjourn, but the vote failed on party lines.

 “President Trump’s ‘one, big, beautiful bill’ is going to require one, big, beautiful vote,” said Speaker Mike Johnson, R-La.
 “We are going to get this done.”